vanhiepdam/elsa-coding-challenges/system_design/system_design.md

     - It ensures that the services are loosely coupled and can scale independently.
     - It also provides fault tolerance by storing messages until they are processed.

-8. Cache:
+8. **Cache**:
     - Cache is used to store the latest leaderboard standings for fast retrieval.
     - It reduces the load on the database and improves the performance of the leaderboard service.
-    - When signal are sent to all clients, it is also used to store the latest scores for each user.
-At this point, it is used to reduce the load on the database and improve the performance of the Real-Time Score Updates service.
+    - It locks user score when updating to prevent duplicate score update, avoid locking on database row level.

 #### Data Flow